Effectively Leveraging Momentum Terms in Stochastic Line Search Frameworks for Fast Optimization of Finite-Sum Problems: Computational Experiments

 \section{Computational Experiments}

 In this section, we present the results of a comprehensive experimental analysis of the proposed Mini-Batch Conjugate Gradient method with Data Persistency (MBCG-DP).
-As previously discussed in Section \ref{sec:convergence}, the bias correction term required to make the gradient estimate unbiased actually opposes to the effect we introduce with the overlap strategy.
+As previously discussed in Section \ref{sec:convergence}, the bias correction term required to make the gradient estimate unbiased actually opposes to the effect we introduce with the overlap strategy (for completeness, we show in Figure \ref{fig:biased_mnist} that bias correction indeed slows down the algorithm on the \texttt{MNIST} task considered in Section \ref{sec:mb_pers}).
 In the following computational experiments we therefore consider the algorithm version without any bias correction.
-We first compare its possible configurations and then evaluate its performance in comparison to state-of-the-art approaches.
 All experiments reported in this section were implemented in \texttt{Python3}\footnote{The code for the proposed method is available at \href{https://github.com/dadoPuccio/MB-Conjugate-Gradient-DP}{github.com/dadoPuccio/MB-Conjugate-Gradient-DP}} and run on a machine with the following characteristics: Ubuntu 22.04, Intel i5-13400F Processor, 32 GB RAM, Nvidia GeForce RTX 4060 8GB.

 The initial analysis focuses on the behavior of MBCG-DP when using different configurations.
 Specifically, we aim at identifying \begin{enumerate}[(a)] \item the best CG rule to select $\beta_k$, \item the optimal strategy for selecting the tentative step size $\alpha_0^k$ in the line-search, \item the most effective method for modifying $d_k$ when it is not a descent direction for the current mini-batch objective. \end{enumerate}